Shaun Suisham: Professional career

-Pittsburgh Steelers (2005)
+Pittsburgh Steelers (first stint)

-Suisham was selected by the Ottawa Renegades in the third round (20th overall) of the 2004 CFL Draft and his rights were traded to the Edmonton Eskimos.
+Suisham was selected by the Ottawa Renegades in the third round (20th overall) of the 2004 CFL draft and his rights were traded to the Edmonton Eskimos.
 He instead opted to sign as an undrafted free agent with the Pittsburgh Steelers of the National Football League on April 28.
 He played in the first game of the preseason against the Philadelphia Eagles, converting a 46-yard field goal and an extra point.
 On August 28, he was waived after not being able to pass Jeff Reed on the depth chart.

-Dallas Cowboys (2005–2006)
+Dallas Cowboys (first stint)

 On September 4, 2005, he was signed by the Dallas Cowboys to their practice squad.
 On October 11, he was released and later re-signed to the practice squad on October 18.
 On October 24, he was promoted to active roster to replace José Cortez.
 After two weeks on the team, in which he went 2 for 2 on field goals, he was released on November 19, so the Cowboys could sign Billy Cundiff.
 On December 26, he was re-signed for the season finale after Cundiff struggled.

 On March 23, 2006, the team signed Mike Vanderjagt to improve its kicking game.
 Vanderjagt suffered a groin injury in training camp that kept him out of action for most of the preseason games.
 He returned for the final preseason game against the Minnesota Vikings, but missed two field goals in overtime of 32 and 33 yards (both misses were wide right), forcing the contest to end in a tie.
 These circumstances forced the Cowboys to make the unconventional move of keeping 2 kickers on the regular season roster, helping Suisham to make the team.
 He was named the starter for the Cowboys' season opener against the Jacksonville Jaguars on September 10, 2006.
 He attempted two kicks during the game, the first of which was good from a then-career-long 52 yards.
 The second attempt, which would have given the Cowboys the lead, hit the right upright of the goalpost.
 He went on to kick for five more weeks as a kick off specialist.
 On October 12, he was released and signed to the practice squad on October 14.
 He was released on October 17.

-San Francisco 49ers (2006)
+San Francisco 49ers

 On October 24, 2006, Suisham was signed to the San Francisco 49ers' practice squad.
 He was released on October 31.